 The Arabic word aftar means to break fast and so the word for the meal where you break your fast is called Iftar.
 During Ramadan, Muslims fast during the daylight hours and iftar is the first meal they eat once the sun sets.
 Iftar doesn’t have to be a buffet but iftar buffets are hugely popular in Dubai, especially during Ramadan.

-The best classic Iftar
+The best traditional Iftar buffet

 The Majlis – Dubai World Trade Centre